dmerejkowsky/blog/content/post/0079-bye-bye-pylint.md

 But what if I stopped using pylint altogether?

 All I would lose would be some of the *Refactoring* messages, but I assumed most of them would get caught during code review.
-In exchange, I could get rid of all this noisy `# pylint: disable` comments.
+In exchange, I could get rid of all these noisy `# pylint: disable` comments.
 (34 of them for about 5,000 lines of code)

 And that's how I stopped using pylint and removed it from my CI scripts.
 My apologies to pylint authors and maintainers: you did a really great job all these years, but I now believe it's time for me to move on and use new and better tools instead.